sircharlo/meeting-media-manager/README.md

 ## What is M³?

 **Meeting Media Manager**, or **M³** for short, is an app for Windows, macOS and Linux, that automatically downloads pictures and videos that will be considered during congregation meetings of Jehovah's Witnesses, in any language found on JW.org.
-It features recurring and custom media management, as well as an optional sync feature for members of the same congregation, as well as support for multiple congregations and/or groups using the same computer account.
+It features support for managing custom and recurring media, an optional synchronization feature for members of the same congregation, as well as support for multiple congregations and/or groups using the same computer account.

 <sup>Note: M³ used to be known as JWMMF (JW Meeting Media Fetcher), but was renamed in May 2022.</sup>

+## How do I get started?

+Go to the [documentation](https://sircharlo.github.io/meeting-media-manager/) for M³ to find information about installation, configuration, media presentation mode, congregation media sync, and more.

 ## What can M³ do?